Holidays

 23. Scalloped Potatoes

-To make this simple potato dish, thinly slice your potatoes and then cook in a mixture of milk and heavy cream.
+To make this simple potato dish, thinly slice your potatoes and then cook them in a mixture of milk and heavy cream.
 You can customize these as much or as little as you like, but don’t forget to add cheese, garlic and shallots for a delicious and flavorful dish.

 24. Oyster Dressing

+Oyster dressing isn’t new, but it still feels like a discovery for guests who grew up on plain cornbread stuffing.
+In fact, many people swear that it's one of the best Thanksgiving sides.
+To make this simple dish, combine your chopped oysters, bread cubes, celery, onion and spices.
 Then add a heated mixture of milk, butter and oyster liquid.
 Place the warm mixture into a greased baking dish and bake until golden brown.

 25. Glazed Carrots